erion225/offline-challenge/README.md

 ### Terraform apply

-- Change directory to `cd deployments/jenkins-stack` and run `terraform apply -input=false -out=create.tfplan` and review the infra changes in `create.tfplan`
+- Change directory to `cd deployments/jenkins-stack` and run `terraform apply -input=false create.tfplan` and review the infra changes in `create.tfplan`

 ## Things to consider